Get the care you need

 And in fact, waking up feeling tired is one of the main signs of obstructive sleep apnea.
 Daytime sleepiness, loud snoring, restless sleep, morning headaches, elevated blood pressure, anxiety, depression, unexplained weight gain, acid reflux, night sweats, and irritability are all common signs and symptoms.

+DID YOU KNOW?
 Approximately 22 million Americans suffer from sleep apnea.

 How To Treat Sleep Apnea